 Commissioning year of the energy generation facility (e.g. date of first commercial operation or repowering)

-Consumption of solar energy from a renewable energy support provider.

-Renewable energy consumption coefficient is taken as 100%, as the figure is given for renewable energy only.
+Solar energy from a renewable energy supplier.
+The RES consumption coefficient is taken as 100%, since this indicator is given only for RES

 C8.2g